thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 # Unresolved questions

 Where should we host the widget?
 Its a simple HTML page that makes a fetch to the raw data file on GitHub.
 It could be added to our website, thousandbrains.org as a custom HTML page.
 It could be stored and served from a S3 bucket.

+We could cerate a GitHub action to deploy the tabular visualization tool to its destination.
+However, it will be pretty rare to deploy this once the initial development is complete.
+Should we automate this manual step away or just have a deployment script that we can run manually?